-CD 110 Child Health, Safety and Environment 3 credits.
+CD 105 Child Health and Safety 3 credits.
 This course covers information on safe and healthy environments for young children.
 Students receive information concerning positive health and safety practices in day care, pre-school, and elementary school situations.
 Students will be taught how to assess and ensure safe indoor and outdoor areas.
 Includes mental health and personal safety.
 Includes classroom lectures, individualized instruction, and lab.

-CD 114 Child Care Laboratory II 2 credits.
+CD 114 Child Care Lab II 2 credits.
 Continuation of CD 113.
 Students should be able to function with less supervision and be able to contribute to program planning and implementation.

-CD 120 Early Childhood 6 credits.
+CD 135 The Holistic Child 6 credits.
 Introduction to children's social development, social awareness, and concept of self.
-This course focuses on development of personal self-esteem in caregivers as well as children.
-Includes classroom lectures, independent instruction, and lab.
+This course focuses on development of personal self-esteem in caregivers and acquisition of skills necessary to help children develop social and emotional security.
+Includes classroom lectures, individualized instruction, and lab.

-CD 125 Guidance In Early Childhood Education 3 credits.
+CD 145 Guidance In Early Childhood Education 3 credits.
 This course provides students with information on positive guidance techniques.
 Learning include supporting social and emotional development by helping children to learn and practice appropriate and acceptable behaviors as individuals and as a group.
+PREREQ: CD 100 or permission of the instructor.
 Includes classroom lectures, individualized instruction, and lab.